danekshea/minting-api-backend/README.md

-# Minting API Backend for Free Mints
+# Minting API Backend for conducting a free mint

 This project is a backend API for minting.
 It uses Prisma ORM with sqlite3.